jamhall/recibo/README.md

 [Latest Version]: https://img.shields.io/crates/v/recibo.svg
 [crates.io]: https://crates.io/crates/recibo

-This project provides an implementation for a subset of Epson's [ESC/POS](https://en.wikipedia.org/wiki/ESC/P) protocol tailored specifically for receipt printers.
+This project provides an implementation for a subset of Epson's [ESC/POS](https://en.wikipedia.org/wiki/ESC/P) protocol used by compatible receipt printers.
 It can generate and print receipts that include basic formatting, barcodes, graphics and cutting functions on a compatible printer.